 How much product is your business selling?
 One clear way to measure this is the volume of inventory that you have sold in a given period.

 Again, all of this data already exists in the systems and databases of manufacturing companies everywhere.
-The problem is being able to identify, view, compare and analyze this data efficiently.
-A CRM for manufacturing pulls it all into a central repository from which it is able to offer high-powered insight into all aspects of your company’s performance.
+The problem is identifying, viewing, comparing, and analyzing this data efficiently.
+A CRM for manufacturing pulls it all into a central repository from which it can offer high-powered insight into all aspects of your company’s performance.

 Just as with sales, production, and marketing, a CRM for manufacturing greatly benefits the workdays of your service and support team.